Guinness Beef Stew

 • Bacon: I use thick cut, but you can use whatever you have on hand.
 You could also use salt pork or ham.

-• Beef Chunks: The beef should be a good cut for stewing, such as chuck.
-Cut it into 2-inch cubes or chunks.
+• Beef: The beef should be a good cut for stewing, such as chuck roast, like in a beef Bourguignon, to ensure it gets perfectly tender.
+Cut it into 2-inch cubes.

-• Onions: I use chopped yellow onions, but you could substitute red or white onions.
+• Onions: I use chopped yellow onions, but you could substitute with white onions.

-• Garlic: Fresh minced garlic is great, but you could also use garlic powder.
+• Garlic: Fresh minced garlic is excellent, but garlic powder can be used in a pinch.

-• Celery: I also cut the celery into 1-inch chunks.
+• Celery: I also cut the celery into 1-inch pieces so it softens but still holds its shape.

 • Potatoes: For this recipe, you can use whatever potatoes you have.
-I use Yukon Gold, but waxy red or yellow potatoes will work fine, and Russet are also good.
+I use Yukon Gold, but waxy red or yellow potatoes will work fine, and Russet are also good—just like you’d use in a classic instant pot potato soup.

 • Mushrooms: Leave smaller mushrooms whole, and halve the larger ones for uniform cooking.